iFangg/leetcode/README.md

 ### Majority Element (`easy18.js`)
 Misread the challenge prompt, was trying to think of a O(1) time solution for the longest time hahaha.
 My intuitive solution worked, but I couldn't figure out how to completely optimise it for a while beacuse I kept thinking of using multiple variables for the majority value, and the count of each variable.
 However, given the question conditions, I was actually overthinking the problem and so all I had to check was the number which occured more than n / 2 times (because it was guaranteed).
 Again a reminder to read the questions carefully (two reminders in one!)

+### Longest Common Prefix (`easy22.js`)
+Took a little longer to solve because I was thinking about the solution and spent some time writing down my thought process and how to implement.
+Not sure what's so different about my answers and the fastest performing ones, they were almost identical yet mine was drastically slower.
+Good solving today :))